What is Default Risk?

 #3 – Favorable Capital Structure

-The owned capital should be more than the borrowed capital so as to maintain the solvency position.
+The owned capital should be more than the borrowed money to maintain the solvency position.

 #4 – Favorable Ratios

-Credit Rating agencies rate the securities by financial position and ratio analysis of the borrower company. so, in order to reduce the default risk, the ratios like debt-equity ratio, profitability ratio, stock turnover ratio, solvency ratios, working capital ratio, etc. should be favorable to the business organization.
+Credit Rating agencies rate the securities by financial position and ratio analysis of the borrower company.
+To reduce the default risk, the ratios like debt-equity ratio, profitability ratio, stock turnover ratio, solvency ratios, working capital ratio, etc. should be favorable to the business organization.

 #5 – Other Measures